FuriLabs/chatty/README.md

 [debian/control](https://source.puri.sm/Librem5/chatty/blob/master/debian/control#5)
 file.

-Plugins are optional and can be often insalled from your distribution sources.
+Plugins are optional and can often be installed from your distribution sources.
 Installation from source is required only if you want to debug the plugin itself, or you have any reason to do so.